I’m going to be honest here. I didn’t think it would actually happen.

 Wait, did I just see a pig fly by?

-3/4 cup veggies, fresh or frozen and defrosted (see note above)
+- 3/4 cup veggies, fresh or frozen and defrosted (see note below)

 I have a feeling these patties and my homemade sandwich thins would be a perfect match.
 Just a suggestion.